Civer/ChatApp/DevDiary/#000 - First Thoughts.md

-#17.09.2019
+# 17.09.2019

-##First thoughts
+## First thoughts

-###Main challenges:
+### Main challenges

 - Handling of username and password

 As the frontend password needs to be carried safly to the backend we need to take extra care of this.
 First idea:

-_Entering username and password_
-_Hashing password with a global salt_
-_Sending REST request to backend with username and hash_ _Check username and passwordhash and compare it with internaly hashed password ("user specific salt" (unique) for extra security)_
-_Returning validity and create session token_
-_Put session token to browser cache (maybe local storage? **Further reading about actual best practices necessary!**)_
-_Check session token with every request to the backend_
+-_Entering username and password_ -_Hashing password with a global salt_ -_Sending REST request to backend with username and hash_ -_Check username and passwordhash and compare it with internaly hashed password ("user specific salt" (unique) for extra security)_ -_Returning validity and create session token_ -_Put session token to browser cache (maybe local storage? **Further reading about actual best practices necessary!**)_ -_Check session token with every request to the backend_

 Remarks: